 That’s why I run the community garden with free permaculture training twice a week, and that’s one reason why I created this blog.
-Beyond that, if you’re not willing to pay for consultation or installation, then you should be prepared to do your own learning.
-Seek out a permaculture class.
-They’re everywhere, even a few distance learning options.

-Permaculture consulting & design is an expertise, and it needs to be treated as such.
+Permaculture consulting/design is an expertise, and it needs to be treated as such.

-In the end, we should all work together, hear each other’s needs and respect each others’ exptertise, no matter if we’re permaculturists, friends, neighbors, backyard gardeners, farmers, or ecologists.
+In the end, we should all work together, hear each other’s needs and respect each other’s exptertise, no matter if we’re permaculturists, friends, neighbors, backyard gardeners, farmers, or ecologists.
 Together, we are a force to be reckoned with, but only together.